tianshihao/daily-notes/README.md

 - **Insert Date/Time**: You can insert the current date and time into the note with `daily-notes.insertTimestamp`.

+## Statistics

+- **Word Count on Status Bar**: The extension shows the word count of the current note on the status bar.

 ### Content Control

 Before enable this feature, you need to set the `dailyNotes.enableGit` to `true`.
 The extension will detect the git repository in the workspace and use it to commit the changes.
 Make sure the git repository is initialized and connected to a remote repository.